Blind Unwrapping of Modulo Reduced Gaussian Vectors: Recovering MSBs from LSBs: Analysis of Genie-Aided Algorithm

-Thus, if $\delta$ is sufficiently small with respect to $\Pr(\bX\notin\CUBE)$, one iteration of the main algorithm will decrease the probability that the new random variable $\tilde{\bA}\bX$ falls outside of $\CUBE$.
+} Next, we leverage a result by Lata\l{}a and Oleszkiewicz~\cite{lo99} to derive a lower bound on $\Pr\left(\tilde{\bA}\bX\in\CUBE\right)$ as a function of $\Pr\left(\tilde{\bA}\bX\in\frac{1}{2}\CUBE\right)$, which holds universally for all $\bSigma$ and $\tilde{\bA}$.
+Combining this bound with~\eqref{eq:highlevhalfcube}, we obtain that { } Thus, if $\delta$ is sufficiently small with respect to $\Pr(\bX\notin\CUBE)$, one iteration of the main algorithm will decrease the probability that the new random variable $\tilde{\bA}\bX$ falls outside of $\CUBE$.
 Applying the same argument again, shows that another iteration will further decrease the probability of falling outside of $\CUBE$, and so on. \item Analyzing the dynamics of the process $P_n=2Q(2Q^{-1}\left(\frac{1-(1-\delta)(1-P_{n-1})}{2}\right))$, initialized with $P_0=P<1$, we see that after a given number of iterations we must have that the probability of falling outside of $\CUBE$ is close to $p^*$, where $p^*$ is the fixed-point of the dynamics.
 We show that if $Q^{-1}\left(\frac{\epsilon}{2}\right)<6\sqrt{K}$, then $p^*<1/30$.
 Consequently, after a large enough number of iterations (which we explicitly upper bound) we must have that the probability of missing $\CUBE$ is below $1/30$, and then, by~\eqref{eq:highlevhalfcube}, a few more iterations must decrease the probability of missing $\CUBE$ almost all the way to $\epsilon$. \end{enumerate}

 We now turn to the details.
 The following easy result will be useful throughout this paper. \begin{proposition} Let $\m{S} \subset \mathbb{R}^K$ be a convex, symmetric body with $\mu(\m{S})\ge 1-\epsilon$, where $\mu$ is standard Gaussian measure.
 Then $\m{B}(\mathbf{0},r_0) \subset \m{S}$, with